 The OIC application process can be confusing, overwhelming and lengthy.
 The average duration of a successful OIC process is 6-12 months.
 The IRS can turn down OIC’s for reasons including age, level of education, earning potential, past earnings, pending lawsuits, inheritances, and even potential realization of death benefits.
 Even worse, the IRS could retroactively reject your application for up to 5 years after the acceptance of it.

-You can save yourself the headache by enlisting a tax relief firm, like Larson Tax Relief, to lend a helping hand.
+You can save yourself the headache by enlisting a tax relief firm to lend a helping hand.
 Their tax resolution specialists could help you create a winning proposal or move forward with an appeal if your OIC application is denied.